AklimaRimi/Reptile-Museum/readme.md

   ![](https://github.com/AklimaRimi/Reptile-Museum/blob/main/output_images/back.png)

    * The `background image` of this website is generated using `Stable Diffusion`.
-An AI that generates unseen images using "promt" The promte is:  <h3>night view green Amazon deep forest with reptile anime , realistic,Cartoon, mdjrny-v4 style, HQ</h3>
+An AI that generates unseen images using "promt" The promt is:  <h3>night view green Amazon deep forest with reptile anime , realistic,Cartoon, mdjrny-v4 style, HQ</h3>
    * Here, I also used `Google Text To Speech` AI for kids who cannot read but have a curious mind and want to know about `Reptile`.
 Audio generates in `Real Time`

 # Problem That I've faced and How did I Overcome